phetsims/qa/issue-templates/a11y-dev-test-template.md

 This view should assist in seeing what is available to a screen reader user.
 While testing,  please make sure that all descriptions and alerts accurately describe the state of the simulation.
 All content in the a11y-view should be readable with a screen reader when one is active.

 PhET supports the following platforms for accessibility so please test these:
-- [ ] JAWS with latest Windows, latest Firefox
+- [ ] JAWS with latest Windows, latest Chrome
 - [ ] NVDA with latest Windows, latest Firefox
 - [ ] VoiceOver with latest macOS, latest Safari